-So far our results apply to general adversaries, where the sequence of adversary actions are arbitrary and where we showed that the payoff of the learner is close to the payoff of the best action in hindsight.
-Can we make stronger statements about the average payoff of a no-regret learning algorithm when we impose distributional assumptions on the sequence of the adversary?
+So far our results apply to general adversaries, where the sequence of adversary actions is arbitrary, and where we can achieve the payoff that is close to the payoff of the best action in our class.
+For auctions, we might be interested in the comparison with an arbitrary auction rather than an auction that is in our class.
+In this section, we show that in certain cases this can be achieved if we impose distributional assumptions on the sequence of the adversary.

 We start with the easier setting where the actions of the adversary are drawn i.i.d. across all rounds and then we analyze the slightly more complex setting where the actions of the adversary follow a fast-mixing Markov chain.
-For both settings we show that the average payoff of the learning algorithm is close to the optimal expected payoff, in expectation over the i.i.d. distribution across all rounds in the i.i.d. setting and over the stationary distribution in the Markovian setting.
+For both settings we show that the average payoff of the learning algorithm is close to the optimal expected payoff, where expectation is with respect to the adversary's distribution in the i.i.d.\ setting and the adversary's stationary distribution in the Markovian setting.

-When applied to the online optimal auction setting, combining these results with approximate optimality results of simple auctions such as $s$-level auctions or VCG with bidder-specific reserves, we get that the average revenue of our online learning algorithms competes with the revenue achieved by the unrestricted optimal auction for these distributional settings and not only with the best auction within the class over which our algorithms were learning.
+In online auction design, we can combine these results with approximate optimality results of simple auctions, such as $s$-level auctions or VCG with bidder-specific reserves, to prove universal optimality of our online learning algorithms in these distributional settings rather than only the optimality among the auctions within the class over which our algorithms are learning.